AdamFehse/mapappv7/README.md

 # Story Map App V7

-An interactive story map application built with React, Leaflet, and Keen Slider.
-This app displays projects on a map with rich details, artwork galleries, and interactive popups.
+An interactive story map application built with React, Leaflet, and Embla Carousel.
+This app displays projects on a map with rich details, filter/search capabilities, and interactive popups.

 ## Features

 - **Interactive Map**: Leaflet-based map with marker clustering
-- **Project Details**: Scrollable interface showing Details, Artworks, Poems, Activities, and Outcomes
+- **Project Details**: Sidebar showing project information with responsive layout
-- **Image Galleries**: Keen Slider galleries for artworks and project images in popups
+- **Project Carousel**: Embla-based thumbnail carousel with smooth scrolling
 - **Responsive Design**: Mobile-first design with Tailwind CSS
-- **Advanced Search**: Filter projects by name, description, PI, location, category, affiliation, or department
+- **Advanced Search**: Filter projects by name, category, theme, product, and more
-- **Project Carousel**: Swipe through visible projects with color-coded thumbnails
-- **URL Routing**: Share direct links to specific projects
+- **URL Routing**: Share direct links to specific projects with browser back/forward support
-- **Result Counter**: See how many projects match your search
+- **Result Counter**: See how many projects match your filters
-- **Consistent Colors**: Projects use the same gradient colors across carousel, map popups, and detail views
+- **Centralized Color System**: Consistent gradient colors across carousel, map, and detail views

-## GitHub Pages Deployment

-This app is deployed to GitHub Pages at: [DEMO](https://adamfehse.github.io/mapappv7/)
+## Getting Started

+This app runs entirely in the browser with no build step required.
+Just open `index.html` in a web server.

 ## Technologies

-- **React 18** (Production builds via CDN)
+- **React 18** (via CDN)
-- **Leaflet** with MarkerCluster
+- **Leaflet** with MarkerCluster (via CDN)
-- **Keen Slider** (single slider library for all carousels and galleries)
+- **Embla Carousel** (via CDN)
-- **Tailwind CSS**
+- **Tailwind CSS** (via CDN)
-- **ColorUtils** - Centralized color palette system
+- **ColorUtils** - Centralized color palette and gradient system

+## Data

+The app first tries to load `storymapdata_v3.json` from the local bundle and automatically falls back to the published GitHub Pages JSON if the local file is unavailable.

 ## Project Structure